-We qualitatively analyze the behavior of each agent in Appendix, Figure 9.
+To better understand the result, we qualitatively analyze the behavior of each agent in Appendix, Figure 9.
 Dreamer and TD-MPC have a small coverage of the maze since it is challenging to coherently explore for 1,000+ steps to reach the goal from taking primitive actions.
-Similarly, DADS and LSP could not learn meaningful skills and never find the goal.
 SPiRL is able to explore a large fraction of the maze, but it does not learn to consistently find the goal due to difficult policy optimization in long-horizon tasks.
-SPiRL + Dreamer and SPiRL + TD-MPC fail to learn an accurate model and often collide with walls.
+On the other hand, SPiRL + Dreamer and SPiRL + TD-MPC fail to learn an accurate model and often collide with walls.

 Kitchen Figure 4b demonstrates that SkiMo reaches the same performance (above 3 sub-tasks) with 5x less environment interactions than SPiRL.
-In contrast, Dreamer, TD-MPC, DADS, and LSP rarely succeed on the first sub-task due to the sparse reward.
+In contrast, Dreamer and TD-MPC rarely succeed on the first sub-task due to the sparse reward.
 SPiRL + Dreamer and SPiRL + TD-MPC perform better than flat model-based RL by leveraging skills, yet the independently trained model and policy are not accurate enough to consistently achieve more than two sub-tasks.

-Mis-aligned Kitchen The mis-aligned target task makes the downstream learning harder because the skill prior, which reflects offline data distribution, offers less meaningful regularization to the policy.
+Mis-aligned Kitchen The mis-aligned target task makes the downstream learning harder, because the skill prior, which reflects offline data distribution, offers less meaningful regularization to the policy.
 However, Figure 4c shows that SkiMo still performs well.
-This demonstrates that the skill dynamics model is able to adapt to the new distribution of behaviors, which might significantly deviate from the distribution in the offline dataset.
+This demonstrates that the skill dynamics model is able to adapt to the new distribution of behaviors, which might greatly deviate from the distribution in the offline dataset.

-CALVIN One of the major challenges in CALVIN is that the offline data is very task-agnostic: any particular sub-task transition has probability lower than 0.1% on average, resulting in a large number of plausible skills from any state.
-Figure 4d shows that SkiMo can learn faster than the model-free baseline, SPiRL, which supports the benefit of using our skill dynamics model.
-Meanwhile, Dreamer performs better in CALVIN than in Kitchen because objects in CALVIN are more compactly located and easier to manipulate with the end-effector control; thus, it becomes viable to accomplish initial sub-tasks through random exploration.
-However, it falls short in composing coherent action sequences to achieve a longer task sequence due to the lack of temporally-extended reasoning.
+CALVIN One of the major challenges in CALVIN is that the offline data is much more taskagnostic.
+Any particular sub-task transition has probability lower than 0.1% on average, resulting in a large number of plausible sub-tasks from any state.
+Figure 4d demonstrates that SkiMo can learn faster than the model-free baseline, SPiRL, which supports the benefit of using our skill dynamics model.
+Meanwhile, Dreamer performs better in CALVIN than in Kitchen because objects in CALVIN are more compactly located and easier to manipulate; thus, it becomes viable to accomplish initial sub-tasks through random exploration.
+Yet, it falls short in composing coherent action sequences to achieve a longer task sequence due to the lack of temporally-extended reasoning.